intel-lab-lkp/linux/Documentation/admin-guide/hw-vuln/core-scheduling.rst

    unit: us.
 It is worth nothing that, if this cgroup's task is running on cpux whose SMT siblings are forced idle, the irq time of cpux during this period will be accounted to this cgroup's force idle time.

+ - core_sched.force_idle_task_usec: The time that this cgroup's tasks are actually running on cpu whose SMT siblings are forced idle, unit: us.

 This interface is read-only.